erelsgl-at-ariel/research-5784/en/README.md

 ## Course goals

-The course aims to show you how to connect the world of theoretic research in computer science, with the world of practical programming.
+The course aims to connect the world of theoretic research in computer science, with the world of practical programming.
+During the course, you will choose a research-level paper containing new algorithms, program the algorithms in Python, and integrate them into an appropriate open-source library.
 By the end of the course, you will know how to:

-* Read a research-level paper describing a new algorithm;
+* Learn a new algorithm published in a recent research paper;
-* Understand the operation of the algorithm and its advantages over existing algorithms;
+* Construct running examples for understanding the operation of the algorithm;
 * Program the algorithm in Python;
+* Thoroughy test your implementation;
+* Measure and improve the performance of your algorithm;
+* Create a simple website for deomnstrating your algorithm;
 * Publish the algorithm in an open-source library.

 These abilities will help you whether you decide to work in the industry or in academy: